Help! I Am Having A Mid-Week Crisis!

 Sadly missed, but never forgotten.

-It was amazing to me that my beautiful wife became integral in my family when we got married after so many years that I was not close to them.
+It was amazing to me that my beautiful wife became integral to my family when we got married, after so many years when I was not close to them.
 My aunts and uncles, all elderly, loved Sue and they were happy to see me happy again after s long period of being absent from their company.
 Below is Sue with my cousin Kat, who was in her late 80s.
-Every two weeks we would take her on an “outing”, to the zoo (like below), a museum, a new place to dine, even on cruises through the Panama Canal.
+Every two weeks, we would take her on an “outing” to the zoo (like the one below), a museum, a new place to dine, or even on cruises through the Panama Canal.
 Sue and Kat became great friends.
-They are both gone now but always remembered.
+They are both gone now, but always remembered.

-Sue was loved by my Mother and became an instant family daughter (Mom did not usually like girls but Sue was an exception).
+My Mother loved Sue and became an instant family daughter (Mom did not usually like girls, but Sue was an exception).
 It was more than just through marriage, they developed a deep appreciation and love for each other.
-I was so proud to have family come and visit us and we did all holidays as a family group, I was so proud to have Sue as my partner.
+I was so proud to have family visit us, and we celebrated all holidays together as a family.
+I was so proud to have Sue as my partner.

 I tear up, and that is OK, when I see these snapshots of us together with family.
 The day pictured below was special as Kat got to ride the zoo train and feed the monkeys.
-She was so excited and Sue and I just sat and watched and giggled along with her.
+She was so excited, and Sue and I just sat and watched, giggling along with her.
 I love you, Sue, and always will!

 Always thinking about others.

-The day started relatively early as the electrical contractor began at 8:30 AM.
+The day started relatively early as the electrical contractor began at 8:30 am.
 Wham, Bam, Thank You, Mam.
 Wires were flying in every direction.
-There were going to work around power being on but I said I would throw a cord over the fence to Vicky’s and grab what I needed for Bob to work.
+I was going to work around the power being on, but I said I would throw a cord over the fence to Vicky’s and grab what I needed for Bob to work.

-The pool was not properly wired so I decided to get it right and I ran another 12 gauge wire through about 30 feet of conduit.
-I apparently ran my hand into the stucco as I was forcing the snake into the pipe!
+The pool was not properly wired, so I decided to get it right, and I ran another 12-gauge wire through about 30 feet of conduit.
+I apparently ran my hand into the stucco while forcing the snake into the pipe!
 Ouch!

 Fishing wire is not for the faint of heart!

-These cables go into the ceiling and I must figure out where they go in the morning and label them!
-It at least six separate circuits!
+These cables go into the ceiling, and I must figure out where they go in the morning and label them!
+It has at least six separate circuits!

-Tomorrow at 6 AM I am going into the attic and figure out what these guys are up to!
+Tomorrow at 6 am, I am going into the attic and figuring out what these guys are up to!

-They had to cut the stucco and out in a new box plus make the hole much bigger for the new power box.
+They had to cut the stucco, install a new box, and enlarge the hole for the new power box.
 I was impressed with the care they took NOT to get crud into the pool!
-The crew was polite, neat, and knowledgable.
+The crew was polite, neat, and knowledgeable.

 First class all the way!